PandasThumb/pandasthumb.github.io/_posts/2025/2025-08-03-worst-scopes-article-ever.md

 </figure>

 It's a close run thing.
 I would narrowly give second place to Answers in Genesis, which blames Bryan’s humiliation on <a href="https://answersingenesis.org/blogs/ken-ham/2025/06/13/partnering-with-faithful-fathers/">his willingness to contemplate an ancient Earth</a>.
-But first place, to Mike Mueller, writing for <a href="https://www.icr.org/article/scopes-monkey-trial-battle-worldviews/">Creation Research International</a> (CRI), which takes on the interesting task of seeing how well the scientific evidence has held up, gets every single detail wrong, and tells more than the usual number of lies in the process.
+But first place, to Mike Mueller, writing for <strike>Creation Research International (CRI)</strike> <a href="https://www.icr.org/article/scopes-monkey-trial-battle-worldviews/">Institute for Creation Research (ICR)</a> , which takes on the interesting task of seeing how well the scientific evidence has held up, gets every single detail wrong, and tells more than the usual number of lies in the process.

 Early on: “Eventually the Butler Act was overturned.”